- 5-Minute Article

 Medical expenses can be substantial: It’s estimated that the average couple with need $285,000 in today’s dollars to cover them in retirement.3 There are types of insurance that specifically address future medical expenses, such as long-term care insurance riders and chronic illness coverage.
 An advisor can help assess the suitability of these options, and review existing coverage to determine any gaps.

 Thinking about what will happen to your money after you’re gone may be difficult, but can help ensure loved ones are taken care of financially.
 Financial advisors can explain the importance of this process and partner with other professionals to develop an estate plan.

 Important questions to ask:

-If you don’t yet have a financial advisor, read 5 Questions to Ask a Financial Professional to help you select the best fit for your needs.
+Don’t yet have a financial advisor?
+Read 5 Questions to Ask a Financial Professional to help you select the best fit for your needs.